-Public Schools NSW, Ultimo Registered Training Organisation 90072 VOCATIONAL EDUCATION and TRAINING 2019 BUSINESS SERVICES COURSE DESCRIPTION
+Public Schools NSW, Ultimo Registered Training Organisation 90072 VOCATIONAL EDUCATION and TRAINING 2022 CONSTRUCTION COURSE DESCRIPTION

 This may change due to Training Package and NSW Education Standards Authority (NESA) updates.
+Notification of variations will be made in due time with minimal disruption or disadvantage.

-Course: Business Services Board Developed Course 2 or 4 Preliminary and/or HSC units in total Category B for Australian Tertiary Admission Rank (ATAR)
+Course: Construction Board Developed Course 2 or 4 Preliminary and/or HSC units in total Category B for Australian Tertiary Admission Rank (ATAR)